-Complete Arizona Form A-4C and provide it to your employer.
-Keep a copy for your records.
+Employees must complete Arizona Form A-4C and provide it to the employer.
+Keep a copy for their records.

-If your employer agrees to this request, your employer will reduce your Arizona income tax withholding by the amount you designate, and will forward that amount to the charity you indicated.
+If the employer agrees to this request, the employer will reduce the employee's Arizona income tax withholding by the amount they designate, and will forward that amount to the charity they indicated.

 Individuals receiving regularly scheduled payments from pensions or annuities that are included in their Arizona gross income may elect to have Arizona income tax withheld from those payments.
-Complete Arizona Form A4-P and submit it to the payer of your annuity or pension to make this election
+Employee completes Arizona Form A4-P and submits it to the payer of the annuity or pension to make this election.

-NOTE: You may use Arizona Form A4-P to elect to have Arizona income tax withheld if you receive regularly scheduled from any of the following:
+NOTE: An employee may use Arizona Form A4-P to elect to have Arizona income tax withheld if they receive regularly scheduled from any of the following: